lilanxiao/Invar3D/README.md

 # A Closer Look at Invariances in Self-supervised Pre-training for 3D Vision

-Offcial repository for "A Closer Look at Invariances in Self-supervised Pre-training for 3D Vision", ECCV 2022.
+This repository is for our paper "A Closer Look at Invariances in Self-supervised Pre-training for 3D Vision", ECCV 2022.

 ## Requirements

 ### Hardware

-The training scripts with `_ddp` expect distributed training with multiple GPU.
+The training scripts with `_ddp` expect distributed training with multiple GPUs.
 But some samples for single GPU training is also provided.

 ### Software

 The code is tested under Ubuntu 18.04 and 20.04.
 CUDA-toolkit (tested with 10.2 and 11.1) and GCC is needed for compiling some extensions.
-Also, following python packges are required:
+Also, following python packages are required:

     pytorch     # tested with 1.8. other versions should work as well torchvision